ttaubert/octoblog/source/_posts/2014-04-06-a-ready-to-use-virtual-build-environment-for-firefox.markdown

 Now that your virtual machine is ready, boot it and wait for the Ubuntu desktop to be shown.
 A terminal will pop up automatically and do some last steps before we can get started.
-After a successful installation Sublime 2 should be started automatically.
+After a successful installation Sublime 2 should start automatically.

 {% img /images/firefoxdev1.png Screenshot showing Sublime 2 running on Ubuntu %}